Santa Claus (politician): Career

-Early advocacy
+Santa Claus name and child advocacy

+After growing out his beard in monk tradition, he was compared to Santa Claus and decided to change his name in 2005.
+When asked in 2015 about his previous name, Tom O'Connor, he said "I don’t even remember to respond to that anymore".
+In 2006 and 2007, he went on Santa's Bless the Children Tour to discuss child welfare with governors offices.

-Claus attributes his interest in child welfare and his democratic socialist values to the "plethora of ills that plague America’s youth" he observed during his time in public service.
-He has spent much of his life campaigning to bring greater protections to underprivileged and marginalized children, especially in the U.S., where he has volunteered with around 30 different non-profit organizations.
+Claus attributes his interest in child welfare and his democratic socialist values to the "plethora of ills that plague America’s youth" he observed in New York City.
+He has spent much of his life campaigning to bring greater protections to underprivileged and marginalized children, particularly in the United States.

-After growing out his beard in monk tradition, he realized he could achieve greater recognition by leaning into the Santa Claus image that many people perceived.
-He changed his name in 2005 and moved to North Pole, Alaska, in 2013.
-Claus has stated that he believes legislators engage with him and his ideas more readily as a result, partially as a result of the positive media attention it garners.
-Indeed, during his 2022 congressional run, political analysts noted that, optically, campaigning against 'Santa' would be challenging.
-In spite of this, competing candidate Josh Revak willingly characterised his own campaign as "waging a war on Santa", calling Claus' policies "Marxist fantasies".

 In 2009, Claus won the International Peace Prize presented by the Santa Claus Peace Council for his child welfare advocacy.

-To further maximize the effect of his advocacy, Claus ran for president in 2012.
+Claus ran for president in 2012.
 He received 625 votes in Maryland.
+Claus believes legislators engage with him and his ideas more readily because of his name, and the media attention it gets.

 North Pole City Council

-After moving to Alaska in 2013, he became the president of the North Pole Chamber of Commerce.
+In 2013, Claus moved to North Pole, Alaska and became the president of the North Pole Chamber of Commerce.
 During that time he successfully lobbied Alaska to pass Erin's Law, which trains teachers to recognize signs of child abuse.
 Claus was elected to the North Pole City Council in 2015 as a write-in candidate, winning with 58 votes.
 In 2016, Claus spoke out against a proposed ban of marijuana dispensaries in North Pole, successfully swaying his council colleagues to reject the proposition.
 Claus was re-elected to the council in 2019, with 100 votes.
-He is currently the mayor pro tem.
+As of 2022, he is the mayor pro tem.

 2022 Alaska congressional special election

 Claus ran in the 2022 Alaska's at-large congressional district special election.
 He intended to only complete the remainder of Congressman Don Young's term, and made clear that he was not interested in running for the additional full term, to be contested in November 2022.
-Claus was among 48 candidates running in the non-partisan June primary, including former Alaskan Governor Sarah Palin, used ranked-choice voting for the first time.
-The top four candidates will contest the Special General Election on August 16.
+Political analysts noted that campaigning against 'Santa' would be challenging.
+In spite of this, competing candidate Josh Revak willingly characterised his own campaign as "waging a war on Santa", calling Claus' policies "Marxist fantasies".Claus was among 48 candidates running in the non-partisan June primary, including former Alaskan Governor Sarah Palin, which used ranked-choice voting for the first time.
+The top four candidates contested the Special General Election on August 16.
 A poll of 605 voters from Alaska Survey Research in May 2022 placed Claus with approximately 6% of the vote, which would have seen him place fourth, proceeding to the general election.
 Claus finished in sixth place in the election and subsequently endorsed Democrat Mary Peltola for the general election.